The Great Destroyer

 The Great Destroyer is the seventh studio album by American indie rock band Low.
 It was released on January 25, 2005, as their first recording on Sub Pop Records.

 "California", a song about Sparhawk's mother, was released as the album's first single, backed with a demo of "Cue the Strings".
 A remix EP of "Monkey", entitled "Tonight the Monkeys Die", soon followed.
 Music videos were created for both.

 The title of the album (as well as the song "Silver Rider") is taken from the story within the album art.
+Sparhawk describes "Cue the Strings" as a "shout-out" to the artists Roy Orbison, Orchestral Manoeuvres in the Dark and David Bowie.

 Critical reception

 The site named it the 46th-best reviewed album of 2005.

-Reviewers praised the album for its unexpected energy and departure from the band’s earlier minimalist style.
-For instance, Neumu.net rated it 95/100, stating the band “still retain a unique identity even as they plunder and explore more generic alt‑rock themes”.Similarly, No Ripcord called it “stunningly good”.

-The Guardian described it as: “When The Great Destroyer rocks, it rocks with passion, rigour and an unmistakable but enormously dignified rage.”

-On the other hand, some critics were less enthusiastic.
-For example, the review by Pitchfork gave it a more mixed assessment, criticizing tracks such as “Everybody’s Song” for straying from the band’s strengths and calling parts of the album a “big ball of racket”.

-Despite the mixed takes, the consensus leaned positive, with many observers noting that the album marked a bold reinvention for the band and broadened their sonic palette while retaining key elements of their identity.
+The album was reviewed by publications and critics contributing to Metacritic's aggregated score.